Proper proximality in non-positive curvature: Proper proximality among hierarchically hyperbolic groups

 We refer the reader to \cite[Definition~1.1]{BHS} for the full definition of a hierarchically hyperbolic space, and simply recall the setting and the facts that will be relevant for us, with an emphasis on the mapping class group case -- see \cite[Theorem~11.1]{BHS} for why mapping class groups are hierarchically hyperbolic.

 \paragraph*{Hierarchically hyperbolic spaces.} A hierarchically hyperbolic space comes as a pair $(\calx,\mathfrak{S})$, where $\calx$ is a quasigeodesic metric space (taken to be the marking graph in the mapping class group setting), and $\mathfrak{S}$ is an index set (the set of all isotopy classes of essential subsurfaces).
+From now on we will assume that $\mathfrak{S}\neq\emptyset$.
 The set $\mathfrak{S}$ has a distinguished element $S_0$, namely, the unique $\sqsubseteq$-maximal element in the notation from \cite{BHS} (for surfaces, $S_0=\Sigma$ is the whole surface).
 For every $S\in\mathfrak{S}$, we have a $\delta$-hyperbolic space $\calc S$, for some uniform $\delta\ge 0$ (the curve graph of the subsurface $S$, whose hyperbolicity was proved by Masur and Minsky in \cite{MM1}).

 For every $S\in\mathfrak{S}$, there is a coarsely Lipschitz (with uniform constants) map $\pi_S:\calx\to 2^{\calc S}$ with nonempty values, and there exists $K\ge 0$ such that for every $S\in\mathfrak{S}$ and every $x\in \calx$, one has $\diam_{\calc S}(\pi_S(x))\le K$.
 In the surface setting, the maps $\pi_S$ correspond to subsurface projections as introduced by Masur and Minsky in \cite{MM}.
 In addition, for every $S\neq S_0$, there is a projection map $\rho_S^{S_0}:\calc S_0\to 2^{\calc S}$ with nonempty values.
 Again, in the mapping class group setting, this is defined from subsurface projection: a possibility is to define $\rho_S^{S_0}(c)$ as the set of all isotopy classes of curves $c'$ on $S$ that are disjoint from some connected component of $S\cap c$; this has bounded diameter in $\calc S$ whenever $S\cap c$ is nonempty -- if this intersection is empty on simply lets $\rho_S^{S_0}(c)=V(\calc S)$, which then has unbounded diameter.
 Conversely, there is a bounded region $X_S\subseteq \calc S_0$ associated to every $S\in\mathfrak{S}$ (for surfaces, one can take $X_S$ to be the finite set of all isotopy classes of boundary curves of $S$).
 More generally, there are projection maps between various sets $\calc S$, but they will not play any role in the present paper.
 These projections satisfy several consistency relations.
 The following version of one of these relations will be important for us: there exists a constant $\kappa_0\ge 0$ such that for every $x\in\calx$ and every $S\in\mathfrak{S}$, either $d_{\calc S_0}(\pi_{S_0}(x),X_{S})\le\kappa_0$ or $\diam_{\calc S}(\pi_S(x)\cup\rho_S^{S_0}(\pi_{S_0}(x)))\le\kappa_0$.